Seq2seq (Sequence to Sequence) Model with PyTorch

 Step 4) Test the Model

 The evaluation process of Seq2seq PyTorch is to check the model output.
-Each pair of Sequence to sequence models will be feed into the model and generate the predicted words.
-After that you will look the highest value at each output to find the correct index.
-And in the end, you will compare to see our model prediction with the true sentence
+Each pair of Sequence to sequence models will be fed into the model and generate the predicted words.
+After that, you will look at the highest value at each output to find the correct index.
+And in the end, you will compare it to see our model prediction with the true sentence.

 def evaluate(model, input_lang, output_lang, sentences, max_length=MAX_LENGTH):